-This proposal describes a response to the challenge of language barriers in healthcare that identifies and cultivates existing language resources in the local community.
-In 2013, Latinos made up 3.5% of the total population of the State of Ohio; however, the population between the ages of 5-19 accounted for nearly 7% of the population of the same age.
-In the same year, Latino youth accounted for 68,493 public school enrollments between grades 1-12.
-This large pool of students represents an opportunity to significantly alter the make up of the healthcare workforce and to ensure greater access to language assistance services across the spectrum of healthcare delivery.
+IMPACT seeks to reduce language barriers in healthcare by supporting existing language resources in the local community: Heritage Spanish-speaking students.
+The 2018 American Community Survey by the U.S. Census Bureau estimated that Latinos made up 3.9% of the total population of the State of Ohio; the population between the ages of 15-24 accounted for nearly 20% of Ohio’s Latino population—a significant figure, considering it is only a 9 year range.
+In the same year, Latino youth accounted for 117,000 public school enrollments between grades 1-12.
+This large pool of students represents an opportunity to significantly alter the make-up of the healthcare workforce and to ensure greater access to language assistance services across the spectrum of healthcare delivery.
 In order to realize this opportunity, however, pipeline programs are needed to ensure that young Latinos with aspirations to become healthcare professionals receive the academic and financial support needed to successfully earn their place in the workforce.
-This proposal describes a model program that leverages proven resources within Ohio State to develop a pipeline of Latino students into the health professions.
-It simultaneously attends to the linguistic, academic and financial needs of students in order to equip them to successfully enter and succeed in post-secondary health-related degree programs.
+By building a strong workforce of trained, certified, and skilled native Spanish speakers, IMPACT hopes to see the long-term result of improved healthcare outcomes for Spanish-speaking LEP populations due to increased access to language concordant care.